In August 2022, the Biden Administration announced widespread student loan forgiveness for eligible borrowers.

 Like Indiana, North Carolina elected not to adopt new Internal Revenue Code provisions that would exempt student debt forgiveness from taxation.
 Instead, North Carolina borrowers who have some or all of their student loans discharged could pay as much as $998 in state income taxes.

-Thankfully, North Carolina’s flat income tax rate will decrease slightly in the coming years, dropping from 4.99% in 2022 to 4.75% in 2023.
+Thankfully, North Carolina’s flat income tax rate decreased over the last few years to 4.5%.
 This will help to reduce the tax burden for North Carolinians who receive federal loan forgiveness, but only slightly.

 Mississippi